 - Research contractors carefully.
 Ask friends, family members, and neighbors for recommendations.
 Check for complaints on file against a contractor with the Ohio Attorney General’s Office and the Better Business Bureau.
 Conduct a basic Internet search of the business’s name and words like “complaints,” “reviews,” or “scam.”
 Contact other customers to ask about their experiences with the contractor.

 - Get multiple estimates.
+Using one of the victims as an example, if you’re wanting to get a deck installed in your yard, you should really be looking around at multiple custom deck builders and comparing.
 Be wary if one contractor quotes a price that is dramatically lower than the prices other businesses are offering.
 The contractor later may demand more money or fail to complete the work as promised.